promanenko/gigaspaces-sbp-jekyll/mule-esb-example.markdown

 {% tip %}
 Make sure you have the [libraries required](#Libraries Required) located at the correct location before running the example.
-Alternatively if you are using mule 3.5 you can create you project with the maven templete mule-3.5, it will be created with all the mule jars inside the pu jar so no need to add any required libraries.
+Alternatively if you are using mule 3.5 you can create you project with the maven template mule-3.5, it will be created with all the mule jars inside the pu jar so no need to add any required libraries.
 {% endtip %}

 Here are the example components: